 CMSgt Joseph Markin, USAF, Ret.

 Chief Markin entered the Air Force during the Viet Nam era, August 1972.
-Upon completion of Security Police Training he was selected for special duty with the Air Force Presidential Honor Guard, Bolling AFB, Washington D.C.
+Upon completion of Security Police training as a Distinguished Graduate he was selected for special duty with the Air Force Presidential Honor Guard, Bolling AFB, Washington D.C.
 Four years later he was assigned to the 4th Security Police Squadron (SPS), Seymour Johnson AFB, North Carolina.
-August 1978 he transferred to the 834th SPS, Hurlburt Field, Florida, routinely deploying with the 1st Special Operations Wing on Joint Service missions.
+In 1978 he transferred to the 834th SPS, (now the 1st Special Ops SFS) Hurlburt Field, Florida.

-In September 1993 he was assigned to Fairchild AFB, Washington, as the SPS Security Police Manager.
-Six months into the assignment he was appointed by the Wing Commander to serve as the 92nd Air Refueling Wing Senior Enlisted Advisor.
-In 1996 he was appointed, Senior Enlisted Advisor, 89th Air Wing, “Home of Air Force One,” Andrews AFB, Maryland.
-In 1998 he was selected to be the Command Chief Master Sergeant for United States Strategic Command, Offutt AFB, Nebraska.
-In this capacity he was the senior enlisted advisor to the Commander-in-Chief, USSTRATCOM responsible for all Air Force and Navy strategic nuclear forces supporting national security objectives.
+In September 1993, he was assigned to Fairchild AFB, Washington as the Security Police Manager, later serving as the 92nd Air Refueling Wing Senior Enlisted Advisor.
+His next assignment as Senior Enlisted Advisor was with the 89th Air Wing, "Home of Air Force One," Andrews AFB, Maryland.
+In 1998 he was selected as the Command Chief Master Sergeant for United States Strategic Command, Offutt AFB, Nebraska.
+In this capacity he was the senior enlisted advisor to the Commander-in-Chief, USSTRATCOM responsible for Air Force and Navy strategic nuclear forces supporting national security objectives.
 The Chief says one of the most memorable moments in his career was with USSTRATCOM, sailing with submarine crews on the SSBN Rhode Island and Alabama.
 The Chief retired in November 2000.

 His military decorations include the Defense Superior Service Medal, Meritorious Service Medal with silver oak leaf cluster, Air Force Commendation Medal with four oak leaf clusters (one for heroism), and the Air Force Achievement Medal.

-The Chief is married to the former Cathy Culberson of Rome, Ga.
+The Chief attended the Dynamics of International Terrorism School, Hurlburt Field Florida, and Army Ranger Course at Camp Rudder, Florida.
+He is married to the former Cathy Culberson of Rome, GA.